 All my life I have been dreaming.
 For less time than that I have been a realist, as in adopting [:the attitude or practice of accepting a situation as it is and being prepared to deal with it accordingly].
 So, when my personality toughened enough to throw away the classic dream of becoming a princess, I made new dreams – more realistic dreams.
 They morphed and warped to be what I chase today, and I am excited about those dreams because I know I can make them come true with focus and hard work, among many other strong characteristics and skills.

-I am almost through college, yet it seems to me like it has taken forever.
-The whole time I have been in here, I have wanted to get out and to live with a nice job, a nice boy, and a couple of nice pets to cuddle.
+I am now through college, yet it seems to me like it took forever.
+The whole time I was in there, I wanted to get out and to live with a nice job, a nice boy, and a couple of nice pets to cuddle.
 See, I grew up in an office.
 I’d make my way around bubble-wrapped desk corners, and after I learned to walk and talk, I got a desk of my own with an inoperable phone I would pick up and answer at each ring of a real one.
 Work has always been a home for me.
 It is a comfort.

-I am going into Human Resources for my career, but won’t let my passion for writing lie dormant.
-Between watching hiring psychology videos and drafting writing pieces for deadlines, I have been submitting to literary magazines as well.
-Being published is one dream that never died, and March of 2016 brought one foot in the door with publication in After the Pause Literary Magazine.
-Researching and reading through literary magazines to find a publication that fits a writer and certain pieces well is a process, and I am dedicated to giving appropriate time and effort to bring each of my dreams to fruit.
+I am going into the business world for my career but won’t let my passion for writing lie dormant.
+Being published is one dream that never died, and March of 2016 brought one foot in the door with publication in After the Pause Literary Magazine, and in May 2017, I won the J. Calvin Koonts Poetry Award from Gardner-Webb University along with publication in its literary magazine, Broad River Review.
+I am excited to be in good places with each of my dreams and am dedicated to giving appropriate time and effort to bring each to fruit.